Let us walk on the 3-isogeny graph

 2. How to replicate the results reported in the manuscript,

-3. How to generate the source code technical documentation using Doxygen, and
+3. How to generate the source code technical documentation using Doxygen,

 2. Setup Process